forma-cloud/FormaCloud/README.md

 ![image](https://github.com/forma-cloud/FormaCloud/assets/117554189/079a3637-4f1f-4f97-bbfe-9aedf84fce57)
 6. Click on the app name on top left of this page.
 ![image](https://github.com/forma-cloud/FormaCloud/assets/117554189/d0a9aa1c-dd8d-489f-9aad-d2341ecf9ab5)
-7. Click "Add this app to a channel" then choose the formacloud channels.
+7. Click "Add this app to a channel" then add the two FormaCloud channels respectively.
 ![image](https://github.com/forma-cloud/FormaCloud/assets/117554189/1ba7f5a7-564b-4121-9e91-c0e8fc3a7a6c)